nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

    <td>Describes the nature of the medication request.</td>
   </tr>
 </table>

+{% include important.html content="The use of this element is under NHS Digital technical review for consideration of using other values from the FHIR value-set when the order is a re-fill/re-supply/re-order of previous medication." %}

 The value `order` should always be used to denote this is a medication request order.